Geometry: Euclidean geometry

 Euclidean geometry is geometry in its classical sense.
 As it models the space of the physical world, it is used in many scientific areas, such as mechanics, astronomy, crystallography, and many technical fields, such as engineering, architecture, geodesy, aerodynamics, and navigation.
 The mandatory educational curriculum of the majority of nations includes the study of Euclidean concepts such as points, lines, planes, angles, triangles, congruence, similarity, solid figures, circles, and analytic geometry.

 Euclidean vectors

 Euclidean vectors are used for a myriad of applications in physics and engineering, such as position, displacement, deformation, velocity, acceleration, force, etc.

 Differential geometry

 Differential geometry uses tools from calculus to study problems involving curvature.

 Differential geometry uses techniques of calculus and linear algebra to study problems in geometry.
 It has applications in physics, econometrics, and bioinformatics, among others.

 In particular, differential geometry is of importance to mathematical physics due to Albert Einstein's general relativity postulation that the universe is curved.
 Differential geometry can either be intrinsic (meaning that the spaces it considers are smooth manifolds whose geometric structure is governed by a Riemannian metric, which determines how distances are measured near each point) or extrinsic (where the object under study is a part of some ambient flat Euclidean space).

+Non-Euclidean geometry

+Non-Euclidean geometry consists of two geometries based on axioms closely related to those that specify Euclidean geometry.
+As Euclidean geometry lies at the intersection of metric geometry and affine geometry, non-Euclidean geometry arises by either replacing the parallel postulate with an alternative, or consideration of quadratic forms other than the definite quadratic forms associated with metric geometry.
+In the former case, one obtains hyperbolic geometry and elliptic geometry, the traditional non-Euclidean geometries.
+When isotropic quadratic forms are admitted, then there are affine planes associated with the planar algebras, which give rise to kinematic geometries that have also been called non-Euclidean geometry.